 For example, a new loan may incur an establishment fee, while other fees such as a monthly account-keeping fee may also apply.

 The amount and type of applicable fees depend on how much you borrow, the type of loan you choose, the options – such as offset or Cashback – that you select, and if you have chosen to put the loan in the Home Package Plus.

-Generally, your repayments will begin one month from the date of settlement of your term loan.
-For example, if your loans settled on the 2nd March, your first month’s repayment would be due on the 2nd April.
+Your minimum monthly repayments will begin one month from the date of settlement of your home loan.
+For example, if your home loan settled on the 2nd March, your first month’s repayment would be due on the 2nd April.

 Yes.
 In most instances, a valuation will be required.
 We’ll advise you at the time of your application if this applies to you.